St. John’s University School of Law

 - Obtained a reversal on appeal of 8 of 10 counts of conviction on behalf of Pharmacist prosecuted by the New York Attorney General’s Medicaid Fraud Unit.

-- Recovered over $1 million dollars, plus interest, for a major New York Hospital system, in ERISA litigation over non-payment for services rendered.
+- Recovered over $3 million dollars, plus interest and attorneys' fees, for a major New York Hospital system, in ERISA litigation over non-payment for services rendered.

 Prior to joining Garfunkel Wild, P.C., Mr. Martin was both a state and federal prosecutor, and during this period he conducted over 35 felony jury trials and handled approximately 100 criminal appeals.
 Mr. Martin began his career in the Appeals Bureau of the Manhattan District Attorney’s Office, where he argued cases in numerous appellate courts, including the Appellate Division, First Department, the New York Court of Appeals and the Second Circuit Court of Appeals.
 While in the Appeals Bureau Mr. Martin also drafted New York Penal Law Section 470, the first Money Laundering statute enacted in New York State.
 Shortly after he moved to the Trial Division of the District Attorney’s Office Mr. Martin handled some of the office’s most serious and sensitive cases, including murders, police shootings and complex gang prosecutions.